-Senior Debt or a Senior Note is money owed by a company that has first claims on a company’s cash flows.
-It is more secure than any other debt such as subordinated debt (also known as junior debt) because senior debt is usually collateralized by assets.
-This means the lender is granted a first lien claim on the company’s property, plant or equipment in the event that the company fails to fulfill its repayment obligations.
+Senior Debt, or a Senior Note, is money owed by a company that has first claims on the company’s cash flows.
+It is more secure than any other debt, such as subordinated debt (also known as junior debt), because senior debt is usually collateralized by assets.
+It means the lender is granted a first lien claim on the company’s property, plant, or equipment in the event that the company fails to fulfill its repayment obligations.

 As it is borrowed money, each layer of debt has a corresponding interest rate payment schedule, where the company will make regular principal and interest payments.
-Moreover, to avoid carrying too much debt and potential insolvency, senior debtholders will prevent the company from issuing junior debts.
-This is stated in the senior debt covenants to protect the lender.
+Moreover, to try to avoid potential insolvency by the borrower, senior debtholders may prevent the company from issuing junior debts.
+If so, this is stated in senior debt covenants that are designed to provide extra protection against a loss for the lender.

 Senior debt is accessible by various businesses and widely offered by major banks.
 These banks generally have a low cost of funding and a profitable spread between this cost and the interest rate they charge to their borrowers.

 Furthermore, to maintain a healthy financial system, financial regulators implement standards and requirements that encourage banks to take less risk and focus more on offering “senior” financial products.

 Unsecured debt is different in that it does not have a pledged asset as collateral.
 Instead, the debtholders have a general claim against the company’s assets.
 If the company goes bankrupt, unsecured senior debtholders are first in line to get paid off from the assets of the company, excluding any pledged assets for secured senior debtholders.
 Any remaining assets, after senior debtholders have been paid, will then go to the subordinated debtholders.

 CFI offers the Commercial Banking & Credit Analyst (CBCA)® certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: